Help for using DeepHomo2.0 server

 where the "output.pdb" contains 10 complex structures in NMR style, though users can adjust the number of generated complex structures by setting the value of "-nmax" option.

-© Lab of Biophysics and Molecular Modeling, huanglab@hust.edu.cn
+© Lab of Bioinformatics and Molecular Modeling, huanglab@hust.edu.cn